GeoscienceAustralia/hazimp/docs/user_guide.rst

     saved as numpy arrays.
 This can be done by using the *.npz* extension.
     This data can be accessed using Python scripts and is not averaged.

-    There are some pre-requisites for the exposure data.
-It must have a column called ``WIND_VULNERABILITY_FUNCTION_ID`` which describe the vulnerability
-    functions to be used.
-The vulnerability set used is hard coded.
-This is used to calculate the ``structural_loss_ratio`` given the ``0.2s gust at 10m height m/s``.

 Using permutation to understand uncertainty in vulnerability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In many regions (in Australia), the attributes of individual buildings are unknown, but are recorded for some statistical area (e.g. suburb, local government area).
-In this case, the vulnerability curve assigned to a building may not be precisely determined, which can lead to uncertainty in the impact for a region.
+In many regions (in Australia), the attributes of individual buildings are
+unknown, but are recorded for some statistical area (e.g. suburb, local
+government area).
+In this case, the vulnerability curve assigned to a
+building may not be precisely determined, which can lead to uncertainty
+in the impact for a region.

-To overcome this, users can run the impact calculation multiple times, while permuting the vulnerability curves for each region (suburb, local government area, etc.).
-This requires some additional entries in the template file.
+To overcome this, users can run the impact calculation multiple times,
+while permuting the vulnerability curves for each region (suburb, local
+government area, etc.).
+This requires some additional entries in the
+template file.

 *exposure_permutation*
-    This describes the exposure attribute that will constrain the permutation, and the number of permuations.
+    This describes the exposure attribute that will constrain the
+    permutation, and the number of permuations.

     *groupby*
     The field name in the exposure data by which the assets will be grouped.